bhhandley/DragonUI-Ascension/readme.md

 ## Known Issues

-- **Party Frames Vehicle Bug:** Party frames do not display correctly when party members enter vehicles
+- **Party Frames Vehicle Bug:** Party frames do not display correctly when party members enter vehicles.
+- Many other bugs are still present and will be polished over time.

 ## Credits